Dov-Wachtfogel/Just-News-android/README.md

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/tsurdan)

-# Just News
+# Just News Firefox mobile

-**Just News** is a Chrome extension that automatically replaces misleading or clickbait news headlines with clear, factual, and objective alternatives.
+**Just News mobile** is a Firefox mobile version of [Just News](https://github.com/tsurdan/Just-News) by Tzur Danino, that automatically replaces misleading or clickbait news headlines with clear, factual, and objective alternatives.
 It enhances your browsing experience by letting you know the essence of an article—without needing to click.

 ---
 <img width="1280" height="800" alt="new-fox" src="https://github.com/user-attachments/assets/83dfcf19-a16f-4ab6-8617-f23969abd2a9" />